ITSSONAM-0/solar-system/README.md

 - [GSAP](https://greensock.com/gsap/) - Smooth animations (camera zoom, transitions).
 - HTML, CSS, JavaScript - Core web technologies.

----

 ## 🎨 Demo

 You can see the solar system in action by opening `index.html` in your browser.

----

 2  .Open index.html in your browser.

 3. Interact with the UI panel:
- > Adjust planet speeds using sliders.
+- Adjust planet speeds using sliders.

->Pause/Resume the animation.
+- Pause/Resume the animation.

->Select a planet to focus the camera.
+- Select a planet to focus the camera.

->Click a planet to zoom in smoothly.
+- Click a planet to zoom in smoothly.

->Toggle orbit paths on/off.
+- Toggle orbit paths on/off.

->Switch between Light/Dark Mode.
+- Switch between Light/Dark Mode.

->Reset the camera using Reset View button.
+- Reset the camera using Reset View button.

  ##🔧 Customization

->Add more planets or moons: Update planetData in script.js.
+- Add more planets or moons: Update planetData in script.js.

->Change planet textures: Replace images in the textures folder.
+- Change planet textures: Replace images in the textures folder.

->Adjust orbit speeds: Modify the slider ranges or default speeds in script.js.
+- Adjust orbit speeds: Modify the slider ranges or default speeds in script.js.

->Change camera distance: Modify initial camera.position.z in script.js.
+- Change camera distance: Modify initial camera.position.z in script.js.

 ##🎯 Future Enhancements

->Add Earth's Moon and other planetary moons.
+- Add Earth's Moon and other planetary moons.

->Display planetary info panels on click.
+- Display planetary info panels on click.

->Add sound effects for interactive exploration.
+- Add sound effects for interactive exploration.

->Optimize starfield rendering for better performanc
+- Optimize starfield rendering for better performanc

 live - https://itssonam-0.github.io/solar-system/